verdaux/BookNotes/Phrases/Impressors.md

 - [ ] You have the right to remain sexy
 - [ ] I know songs that will melt your face.
 - [ ] Look at her.
 She's got goodness running out of her ear.
+- [ ] She was lost in the fever of pain and pleasure.